nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![UndoRedoClassDiagram](images/UndoRedoClassDiagram.png)

-The history is stored internally as `redoStatesStack`, `undoStatesStack` and `currState`.
+The state history is stored internally as `redoStatesStack`, `undoStatesStack` and `currState`.
 Additionally, it implements the following operations:

-- `StatefulResiReg#save()` — Saves the current residence regulation state in its history.
+- `StatefulResiReg#save()` — Saves the current ResiReg state in its state history.
-- `StatefulResiReg#undo()` — Restores the previous residence regulation state from its history.
+- `StatefulResiReg#undo()` — Restores the previous ResiReg state from its state history.
-- `StatefulResiReg#redo()` — Restores a previously undone residence regulation state from its history.
+- `StatefulResiReg#redo()` — Restores a previously undone ResiReg state from its state history.

 These operations are exposed in the `Model` interface as `Model#saveStateResiReg()`, `Model#undoResiReg()` and `Model#redoResiReg()` respectively.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `StatefulResiReg` will be initialized with the initial residence regulation state.
+The `StatefulResiReg` will be initialized with the initial ResiReg state.
-Both `redoStatesStack` and `undoStatesStack` will be empty, while `currState` will be set to this single residence regulation state.
+Both `redoStatesStack` and `undoStatesStack` will be empty, while `currState` will be set to this single ResiReg state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 3` command to delete the 3rd student in the residence regulation.
-The `delete` command calls `Model#saveStateResiReg()`, causing the current state of the residence regulation before the `delete 3` command executes to be saved in the `undoStatesStack` and setting `currState` to be the state of the resident regulation after command execution.
+The user executes `delete 3` command to delete the 3rd student in the ResiReg.
+The `delete` command calls `Model#saveStateResiReg()`, causing the current state of the ResiReg before the `delete 3` command executes to be saved in the `undoStatesStack` and setting `currState` to be the state of the resident regulation after command execution.

 ![UndoRedoState1](images/UndoRedoState1.png)